boucardbruno/LeapYear-Kata/README.md

 # LeapYear-Kata
-Implementation in C# of kata LeapYear with gherkin and TDD.
+Implementation in C# of kata LeapYear